keithrkline/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/live-multiplayer-intro.md

 The Xbox Live Multiplayer features are provided as a set of client APIs that you can use to implement real-time multiplayer gameplay.

 The major sub-systems in the API suite are:

+- The **Xbox Live Multiplayer Activity (MPA)** service.
+The MPA feature simplifies the integration of your own multiplayer implementation into Xbox Live for player activities (joins), invites, and recent players.
+This feature is the preferred route for meeting platform requirements if your title doesn't need the functionality of the platforms session directory feature.
+See [Multiplayer Activity feature overview](mpa/live-mpa-overview).

 - The **Xbox Live Multiplayer Session Directory (MPSD)** service.
 The MPSD service works with integrated UI experiences to facilitate users finding and inviting each other for play.
 Integration with Xbox Live's services also allows customers to use Xbox Live Party Chat to assemble.
 See [Multiplayer Session Directory overview](mpsd/live-mpsd-overview.md).